MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 - SourcePackagePath: Points to the final manifest of the files to import.

-- Credentials: The SharePoint credentials that have Site Collection Administrator rights to the destination site.
+- Credentials: The SharePoint Online credentials that have Site Collection Administrator rights to the destination site.

  **Example 1:**